tasteful-starters/guidelines/README.md

   - creating routes
   - creating stores
 - 🙅no SSR (or optionable)
-- 🎅command for deploying as an S3 static website from AWS
+- 🎅command for deploying as an S3 static website

 The Frameworks we would like to support are:
 - React